jmorvay/Frinx-docs/FRINX_ODL_Distribution/Operations_Manual/running-frinx-odl-initial.md

 *Boron*: [distribution-karaf-2.3.1.frinx.zip][2]
 *Beryllium*: [distribution-karaf-1.4.8.frinx.zip][3]

-By downloading the file you accept the FRINX software agreement: [EULA][4]
+Older distributions can be downloaded from our [archive](https://frinx.io/archive) By downloading the file you accept the FRINX software agreement: [EULA][4]

 ### Start your FRINX ODL Distribution for the first time